 What is the American Board of Surgery?

 The American Board of Surgery is an independent, nonprofit organization founded in 1937 to assess the qualifications of individuals in the field of surgery.
-The ABS offers initial board certification in general surgery (also called just "surgery") and vascular surgery, and secondary certification in several related specialties.
+The ABS offers primary board certification in general surgery (also called just "surgery") and vascular surgery, and secondary certification in several related specialties.
 Approximately 30,000 surgeons are currently board certified by the ABS.

 - The ABS is one of the 24 member boards of the American Board of Medical Specialties (ABMS).
 Other ABMS member boards provide board certification in other surgical specialties, such as plastic surgery and orthopedic surgery (see Links).